9 Important Slavic Gods and Goddesses

 It was said that every time lightning struck a particular place, Perun had found a trace of Veles hiding within it and hence dished out a burst of lightning to weed him out.
 After finally banishing Veles back to the Underworld, Perun emerged victoriously and once again reestablished order within the living world, crowning himself as the supreme god of all.

-As you might have guessed, this belief significantly impacted the Slavs.
+This belief significantly impacted the Slavs.
 The idea of ancient Slavic gods fighting and one emerging victorious to rule over the Slavic pantheon as a supreme god struck reverie and a sense of respect within all the believers.

 Fun fact: The North Star (otherwise known as the Pole Star) was once called Perun’s Eye by various astronomers, the most popular being Nicolaus Copernicus.

-Veles, God of Trickery and Deception
+Veles: The God of Trickery and Deception

 While Perun ruled the living world with thunder and might, Veles lurked underneath and ruled the Underworld.
 He was often depicted as a shapeshifting serpent or dragon creeping its way up the World Tree to the lands of Perun to carry out his dexterous plans against him.
 He was a direct opponent to everything Perun stood for and hence remained an outcast within the beliefs of Slavic religions.